saidortigoza/TC1031-Actividades-Formativas/README.md

 ### How do you indicate that a class represents an entity to store in a Room database?

-* Make the class extend DatabaseEntity.

-* **Annotate the class with @Entity.**

-* Annotate the class with @Database.
+* Annotate the class with @Entity.

-* Make the class extend RoomEntity and also annotate the class with @Room.

 ## Question 2